uPortal-Attic/uportal-app-framework/docs/notifications.md

 **Attribute breakdown**

 - **id**: A unique number to identify the notification.
-This is used for sort order on the notifications page.
+This is used for tracking dismissed/un-dismissed state as well as the sort order on the notifications page.
 - **groups**: An attribute to optionally show notifications only to specific groups (ex.
 Manifest groups, uPortal groups). **Must contain at least one value**.
 Using the "Everyone" group will make your notification visible to all users.
 Contact your portal development team for more information about group filtering.
 - **title**: The text to be displayed as the notification's main content. **Best practices:**